datttrian/leetcode/leetcode/palindrome-number/approaches.md

     return True

-# Test cases
-print(isPalindrome(121))   # Output: True
-print(isPalindrome(-121))  # Output: False
-print(isPalindrome(10))    # Output: False
 ```

-Explanation:
-1. We convert the integer `x` to its absolute value and then to a string (`str_x`).
-2. We initialize two pointers, `left` and `right`, pointing to the beginning and end of the string, respectively.
-3. We compare the digits at the two pointers and move towards each other until they meet in the middle.
-4. If at any point the digits are not equal, we return False, indicating that the integer is not a palindrome.
-5. If the loop completes without returning False, we return True.

-This solution has a time complexity of O(log10(x)), where x is the input integer, as we are essentially iterating through the digits.
-The space complexity is O(log10(x)), considering the space required for the string conversion.
+The time complexity of this solution is O(log10(x)), where x is the input number.
+This is because the while loop that calculates the number of digits in x runs log10(x) times.
+The second while loop that checks if the number is a palindrome also runs log10(x) times, as it iterates through the digits from both ends.

+The space complexity is O(1) because the solution only uses a constant amount of extra space to store variables such as num_digits, temp, left, and right.

 # Stack